Farid-Yous/qr_code_reader/README.md

 Template Matching: Identifies specific features in the image using a template and matches them to detect the position of the QR code.

+Dynamically Adjusting threshold: Automatically adjusts the threshold using recursion to find the optimal threshold for detection.

 Non-maximal Suppression: Reduces multiple matches in the same area to a single match by filtering largely overlapping bounding boxes.

 Rotation Detection: Automatically detects if the QR code is rotated and corrects the orientation before decoding.